starreeze/efuf/readme.md

 # EFUF: Efficient Fine-grained Unlearning Framework for MLLM

-This repo is the official code for [paper](https://arxiv.org/abs/2402.09801) **EFUF: Efficient Fine-grained Unlearning Framework for Mitigating Hallucinations in Multimodal Large Language Models**.
+This repo is the official code for [**EFUF: Efficient Fine-grained Unlearning Framework for Mitigating Hallucinations in Multimodal Large Language Models**](https://arxiv.org/abs/2402.09801) .

 ## News